FrancoisDuchene/Challenge/README.md

       They are considered as "stable version"
       and they contains (most likely) not any bugs
-2. Unzip the Archive in the folder of your choice tip : in versions after the release 1.0 gamma, you need to create yourself a folder named "saves" in the current folder.
+2. Unzip the Archive in the folder of your choice tip : in the versions **After** the release 1.0 gamma, you need to create yourself a folder named "saves" in the current folder.
         We gonna try to fix this in the future.
 3. Compile the source on your computer.
    To do that, use the command : javac "filename"
      * Windows Users : open a cmd windows (execute -> cmd) and go to the installation folder with "cd "pathname" " command.
      * Linux Users : open the terminal with ctrl+t and tape the command `$javac <...>` with the <...> that is the file to compile